1901 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1901 CAM Penny

 Rarity depends on several factors, including condition, color designation, and variety.
-Most circulated 1901 pennies are common due to their high mintage.
-However, specimens in Mint State with Red color are considerably scarce.
+Most circulated 1901 pennies are common due to their high mintage and are readily available for $2–$25.
+However, the coin follows what specialists call a “common date, condition rarity” profile.

 The 1901 Indian Head Penny was designed by James B. Longacre, the fourth Chief Engraver of the U.S. Mint.
 This coin features a classic design that remained largely unchanged since 1860.
 Understanding its key features helps collectors assess authenticity and condition.

 The legend “UNITED STATES OF AMERICA” runs along the rim.
 The date “1901” appears at the bottom, directly below Liberty’s neck.
-A small “L” for Longacre is hidden in Liberty’s hair below the lowest feather.
+A small “L” for Longacre is hidden in Liberty’s hair below the lowest feather — a designer’s signature that many collectors enjoy finding.

 The reverse of the 1901 Indian Head Cent features an oak wreath with a Union shield at the top center of the field.
 The shield has both horizontal and vertical stripes.

 The 1901 penny weighs 3.11 grams and measures 19 mm in diameter.
-It is composed of 95% copper and 5% tin and zinc.
+It is composed of 95% copper and 5% tin and zinc — a bronze alloy that gives the coin its warm orange-red color when freshly struck.
 The edge is plain without reeding.
-This coin has no mint mark as it was struck only in Philadelphia.
+This coin has no mint mark as it was struck only at the Philadelphia Mint, which did not use mint marks at that time.

 Also Read: Top 100 Most Valuable Pennies Coin Worth Money List (1959 – Present)